FWJK1/SEE-Lab-LCA-Analyis/README.md

 * The secrets folder is included in the `.gitignore` file, so the info stays on your local machine.

 ## Steps
-* First, run the` Code/01_setup.ipynb` notebook to build the SEE_LAB Brightway Project and load it with the 3.9.1 and 3.11 ecoinvent cutoff databases.
+* First, run the `Code/01_setup.ipynb` notebook to build the SEE_LAB Brightway Project and load it with the 3.9.1 and 3.11 ecoinvent cutoff databases.
 For some reason this seems to work better in a .ipynb jupyter notebook then in a .py script.
 * Second, make sure all your data is up to date.
 While I will attempt to host publically available and small indexing datasets in the repository, it's often better to build stuff if you can.
 See [Data Sources](#data-sources).
-* Next, go through the notebooks in `Exploratory_notebooks`  in order, using the `SEE_BW` ipykernel you created in the [Environment](#environment) steps.
-While no later code relies upon these notebooks, they are hopeful for better understanding the proect.
+* Next, go through the notebooks in `Exploratory_notebooks`  in order.
+Use the `SEE_BW` ipykernel you created in the [Environment](#environment) steps.
+While no later code relies upon these notebooks, they are helpful for understanding the proect.

 # Data Sources
 * [ecoQuery ecoinvent Database](https://ecoquery.ecoinvent.org/) for primary database